 The site at Chadwick Road offers the possibility to develop a project that would be the first of its kind, tailored specifically to the needs in Ilford, but replicable in other parts of the country who also have a high number of NRPF rough sleepers.
 This project would generate an income from Housing Benefit or Temporary Accommodation budgets.

-The preferred new building will be a temporary structure created from converted shipping containers creating accommodation and workshop facilities allowing residents to make informed decisions about their future, whether this is:
+The preferred new building will be a temporary structure created from volumetric modular units, developed offsite, creating accommodation and workshop facilities allowing residents to make informed decisions about their future, whether this is:

 - Getting into employment enabling self-sufficiency